GarmanGroup/RIDL/README.md

 ## How to run in brief

 - Compose an input file for the job (e.g. input.txt).
-See: [Writing the RIDL input file](#writing-the-ridl-input-file)
+See: *Writing the RIDL input file* section below

 - Run on command line ```python runRIDL.py -i input.txt -pco```